naninovel/docs/docs/en/guide/gui.md

 ISettingsUI | Panel used for changing game settings.
 ITitleUI | Title (main) menu of the game.
 IExternalScriptsUI | External scripts browser UI (community modding feature).
-IVariableInputUI | Input form for assigning an arbitrary text to a custom state variable (used by [@input] command).
+IVariableInputUI | Input form for assigning an arbitrary text to a scenario variable (used by [@input] command).
 IConfirmationUI | UI panel used to confirm important commands (eg, when exiting to the title menu or deleting saved game slot).
 ICGGalleryUI | Unlockable [CG gallery](/guide/unlockable-items#cg-gallery) items browser.
 ITipsUI | Unlockable [tips](/guide/unlockable-items#tips) browser.